medusajs/medusa/docs/content/development/feature-flags/toggle.md

 MEDUSA_FF_TAX_INCLUSIVE_PRICING=true
 ```

-### Method Two: Using Backend Settings
+### Method Two: Using Backend Configurations

-You can enable a feature by using the backend settings in `medusa-config.js`.
+You can enable a feature by using the backend configurations in `medusa-config.js`.
 You can find [a feature flag’s key in the loader file](https://github.com/medusajs/medusa/tree/master/packages/medusa/src/loaders/feature-flags) it’s defined in.
 It is defined under the property `key` in the exported object.

 For example, to enable the Tax-Inclusive Pricing beta feature, add the following to the exported object in `medusa-config.js`: